fedorkobak/knowledge/other/clouds.md

 **Data Lakes**: They provide a way to store an unstructured or semi-structured data.

 **Lake houses**: Data warehouses built on top of data lakes.

+## Databrikcs

+Databricks is a platform that offers many tools for porcessing data.

+It integrates with: AWS, Azure and GCP.

+The core services are:

+- Mozaic AI: For the entire machine learning model lifecycle.
+- DataBricks SQL: Brings data warehousing capabilities to your existing data lakes.
+- Workflows/DLT: data engineering tools: ingesting, ETL, and streaming.
+- AI/BI: tool for data analytics.